 Trophy Rock is the most effective all-natural mineral supplement available and serious hunters swear to us they’ve never used a better product.
-With 65 natural macro and micro trace minerals, Trophy Rock improves antler growth and over-all herd health.
+Trophy Rock provides deer with essential natural macro and micro trace minerals.
 It also attracts and holds deer on your hunting property.
 It is a fantastic scouting tool when used in combination with trail cameras.

 Placement It’s important to choose a secluded area for your Trophy Rock sites so deer don’t feel nervous.
 If the deer aren’t comfortable near your sites they may visit irregularly or only at night.
 Placing Trophy Rock in staging areas or near bedding areas usually works best.